anishav3rma/frontyard/README.md

 Frontyard allows students to post school specific questions, rate courses, make study buddies, and more all within the premises of their school.
 Designed to foster collaboration and knowledge-sharing, this project empowers students and parents alike to engage in meaningful conversations.

-As of current all FRONTEND files have been uploaded to the repo.
+As of current all frontend files have been uploaded to the repo.